hdl-eda/digital-ic-design-lab/part-a experiments/1 Structural and dataflow Verilog HDL models/c) 2-digit BCD adder  subtractor/readme.md

 <p> 9’s compliment generator

 Since the final circuit is made for both addition and subtraction operations, I'm going to make a special circuit with mode selection.
-2’s compliment method is used for binary subtraction.
+2’s complement method is used for binary subtraction.
 But in BCD it must be 9’s complement method.
 As shown in figure I have designed 9’s compliment generator in the following manner.

 9 - B = X</p>